JaBarosin/NodeApp/README.md

     - Scroll to "Slack" section (likely at the bottom)

     Workspace: (name of slack workspace to send messages)
     Credentials: (select ID of slack creds) This credential is to the bot OAuth Access Token.

-If you do not have access to an existing workspace/bot -  https://github.com/jenkinsci/slack-plugin#bot-user-mode
+      Note: If you do not have access to an existing workspace/bot -  https://github.com/jenkinsci/slack-plugin#bot-user-mode

-  4. Setup Jenkins Pipeline jobs
+  4. **Setup Jenkins Pipeline jobs**

     Job 1 - Docker-Build-pipeline
     Job 2 - Microk8s-Deploy

-    Job 1 setup:
+    **Job 1 setup**

     From Jenkins dashboard: